Algorithms for Competitive Division of Chores: Preliminaries

-In the case of chores, an analogue of the Eisenberg-Gale characterization was found in~\cite{BMSY17}. \begin{theorem}[Bogomolnaia, Moulin, Sandomirskiy, Yanovskaya \cite{BMSY17}] Consider a chore division problem $(\vec{v}, \vec{b})$.
-A feasible allocation $\vec{z}$ is competitive if and only if the utility profile $\vec{u}(\vec{z})$ \begin{itemize} \item belongs to the set $\U^*(\vec{v})\cap \R_{<0}^n$ of strictly negative points on the Pareto frontier, and \item is a critical point of the Nash product $\Nash_{\vec{b}}$ on the feasible set of utilities $\U(\vec{v})$. \end{itemize} \end{theorem}
+\begin{theorem}[Bogomolnaia, Moulin, Sandomirskiy, Yanovskaya \cite{BMSY17}] Consider a chore division problem $(\vec{v}, \vec{b})$.
+A {feasible} allocation $\vec{z}$ is competitive if and only if {its} utility profile $\vec{u}(\vec{z})$ \begin{itemize} \item belongs to the set $\U^*(\vec{v})\cap \R_{<0}^n$ of strictly negative points on the Pareto frontier, and \item is a critical point of {Nash social welfare} on the feasible set of utilities $\U(\vec{v})$. \end{itemize} \end{theorem}

-Recall that a point $x$ is called critical for a smooth function $f$ on a convex set $K$ if the tangent hyperplane to the level curve of $f$ at $x$ is a supporting hyperplane for $K$.
-Local maxima, local minima, and saddle points of $f$ on the boundary of $K$ are examples of critical points.
+Recall that a point $x$ is called critical for a smooth function $f$ on a convex set $K$ if the tangent hyperplane to the level curve of $f$ at $x$ is a supporting hyperplane for $K$. {Since the level curve is orthogonal to the gradient $\nabla f(x)$, one gets an equivalent condition: $x$ is critical if the scalar product $\langle \nabla f(x),\, y-x \rangle$ has the constant sign for all $y\in K$ (zeros are possible).} Local maxima, local minima, and saddle points of $f$ on the boundary of $K$ are examples of critical points.

-In~\cite{BMSY17}, the theorem is proved for the case of equal budgets, but the same proof works for arbitrary strictly negative budgets.
-A sketch of the proof is contained in the Appendix (see Proposition~\ref{prop_characterizations_of_CA} together with other characterizations of competitive allocations).
+In~\cite{BMSY17}, the theorem is proved for the case of equal budgets, but the approach extends to arbitrary, strictly negative budgets.
+A {short} proof is contained in Appendix~\ref{app_sect_characterization} {together with other useful characterizations of competitive allocations.}

-\begin{remark} We note that none of the global extrema of the Nash product are competitive: global minima correspond to unfair allocations, where at least one agent receives no chores and hence the Nash product at such allocations is zero; the global maximum lies on the anti-Pareto frontier and therefore it is not Pareto optimal.
-Thus, it is unclear how to use global optimization methods to compute the outcome of the competitive rule. \end{remark}
+\begin{remark} None of the global extrema of the {Nash social welfare} are competitive for chores: global minima correspond to unfair allocations, where at least one agent receives no chores, and hence the {Nash social welfare} at such allocations is zero; the global maximum lies on the anti-Pareto frontier and therefore it is not Pareto optimal.
+Thus, it is unclear how to use global optimization methods to compute the outcome of the competitive rule.